dotnet/android-libzipsharp/README.md

 There are a number of methods which can be used to add items to the zip file.
 The simplest is `AddFile`.
 This takes a file path.
-If filename is an absolute path, it will be converted to a relative one by removing the root of the path.
-You can also pass an `archivePath` parameter where you can specify the name which file will have within the archive.
+If filename is an absolute path, it will be converted to a relative one by removing the root of the path (i.e. the leading `/` part on Unix systems and the `x:\\` part on Windows).
+You can also pass an `archivePath` parameter where you can specify the name/path which file will have within the archive.

 ```